aw3435/ECES450650-FinalProject/Project Data/readme.md

-This folder contains the input data used for the project.
+This folder contains the input data and  the results / outputs of the project.